dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

     git checkout $VERSION_TAG
     ```

-1. Define a name for your `dynatrace-aws-s3-log-forwarder` deployment (e.g. mycompany-dynatrace-s3-log-forwarder) and your dynatrace tenant UUID (e.g. `abc12345` if your Dynatrace environment url is `https://abc12345.live.dynatrace.com`) in environment variables that will be used along the deployment process.
+1. Define a name for your `dynatrace-aws-s3-log-forwarder` deployment name (e.g. mycompany-dynatrace-s3-log-forwarder) and your dynatrace tenant UUID (e.g. `abc12345` if your Dynatrace environment url is `https://abc12345.live.dynatrace.com`) in environment variables that will be used along the deployment process.

     ```bash
     export STACK_NAME=replace_with_your_log_forwarder_stack_name